shaukatmakandar786/Firebase/01-Firebase-Authentication/README.md

 ## How does it work?

-o sign a user into your app, you first get authentication credentials from the user.
+To sign a user into your app, you first get authentication credentials from the user.
 These credentials can be the user's email address and password, or an OAuth token from a federated identity provider.
 Then, you pass these credentials to the Firebase Authentication SDK.
 Our backend services will then verify those credentials and return a response to the client.

 After a successful sign in, you can access the user's basic profile information, and you can control the user's access to data stored in other Firebase products.
 You can also use the provided authentication token to verify the identity of users in your own backend services.